tiagofassoni/fancy-resume/resume.md

   Configuration of Linux Servers as intranet servers, VPN server and backup solution.
 Also did network setup, computer assembly and general support of Windows PCs.
   Proofreading and mathematics revision in technical reports.

-Ubilibet (Barcelona)
+Ubilibet
 : *Head of Technical Department*
   __2007 – 2008__
   Configuration and deployment of Linux Servers using Apache, dovecot, Bind DNS and custom daemons.
 Creation and maintenance of custom daemons in Perl.
 Development of new intranet functionalities in PHP using PostgreSQL as a backend.
 Tech support of Windows PCs.
-  One of my achievements has been the improvement of the spam filters, triplicating the amount of captured spam.
+  One of my achievements has been the improvement of the spam filters, increasing by three times the amount of captured spam.

 --------